DhruoGadhiya/coding-domain-tasks/README.md

-## Task to be completed
+## Task completed
 1. Basic Linux Commands
 2. Git and Github Basics
 3. Arduino LED Blinking Using Button
-4. Research on ROS 2 and opencv
+4. Research on ROS 2 and OpenCV